 or T G Dailey, Al Dacombe, A Griffiths, C Hutchings, B

-and another that could be Harris, please get in touch
+could be Harris, please get in touch with the

-this site, your names are still on show for everyone to
+webmaster of this site, your names are still on show

 While this party were returning to Ismailia on Thursday others still at the hotel went on a trip into the Sinai Desert to a former Israeli Command post at Tabbet el Shaggara which the Egyptian army captured from the Israelis and is now a museum.
 They returned via the new Kantara Bridge near El Ballah.
 The barn dance arranged for that evening was cancelled – Jeff had toothache.